Skip to main content

 Scalable and flexible

-Being flexible and scalable means that Drupal can scale with your project, e.g. let's say you start up a new business and you want to set up a small website to test the waters and you want to start with a website of say 5-20 pages and probably 100+ users to introduce your new project.
-Let's say you get lucky after some time and your project grows and your business begins to expand and now you begin to have need to have more functionality and content on the website.
-More and more people begin to use your website.
-Let's say that now you will need lots of content with hierarchical categorization, also you need users to be able to query your database to easily find items they are looking for and the database is getting bigger with more content.
-Also you begin to have users running into thousands and multiples of thousands and many of them accessing the site simultaneously.
+Being flexible and scalable means that Drupal can scale with your project, e.g. let's say you start up a new business, and you want to set up a small website to test the waters, and you want to start with a website of say 5–20 pages and probably 100+ users to introduce your new project.
+Let's say you get lucky after some time and your project grows, and your business begins to expand, and now you begin to have need to have more functionality and content on the website.
+More and more people are beginning to use your website.
+Let's say that now you will need lots of content with hierarchical categorization.
+Also, you need users to be able to query your database to easily find items they are looking for, and the database is getting bigger with more content.
+Also, you begin to have users running into thousands and multiples of thousands and many of them accessing the site simultaneously.
 You need to scale up, your little fancy website needs to step up and take some heat.
 If you built with Drupal, this is the point you would say, 'Lord, I thank you I made the right choice.'
-If you didn't then you will have to seek out Drupal developers like Skillmatic to rescue you and it's a complete migration of your site to Drupal.
-If you built with Drupal and you start scaling up, Drupal will be like, 'congrats you made it, cheer up and let's go get them!'
-The limit to how high you can scale would be your web server, if your server can handle it, Drupal will deliver it naturally.
+If you built with Drupal and you start scaling up, Drupal will be like, 'Congrats you made it, cheer up and let's go get them!'

 Here are some of the reasons why we choose to work with Drupal: